ravikiranreddy-s/ai-feedback-analyzer/README.md

 # 🧠 AI Feedback Analyzer

-This is an AI-powered project that analyzes user feedback from product reviews to extract key insights using NLP and OpenAI's ChatGPT API.
+This is an AI-powered project that analyzes user feedback from product reviews to extract key insights OpenAI's ChatGPT API and A Few Topic Modeling.
 It performs sentiment classification, topic modeling, and auto-generates an executive summary to guide product and engineering teams.

 ---